Accelerated Programs and Convenient Locations

 Center for Interprofessional Education

-We emphasize collaboration and engage with other disciplines to ensure we’re preparing nurses to be part of a whole care team.
-We put this principle into practice through our involvement with the Center for Interprofessional Education (CIPE).
-This partnership fosters a rich collaborative learning environment where you’ll learn alongside students from the St. Louis College of Pharmacy and Washington University School of Medicine.
+We emphasize collaboration and engage with other professions to ensure we’re preparing nurses to be part of a whole care team.
+We put this principle into practice through our involvement with the Center for Interprofessional Practice and Education (CIPE).
+This partnership fosters a rich collaborative learning environment where you’ll learn alongside students from the University of Health Sciences and Pharmacy and Washington University School of Medicine.
 The CIPE provides a shared learning experience that allows students to work together through the entire patient care spectrum of diagnosis, treatment and discharge.

 Interested in learning more?